How hot is too hot?

 How can you treat your dog's fever quickly?

-If your dog’s fever is 106° F or higher, immediately take your dog to our animal hospital for emergency care and internal medicine with our veterinarians in Brooklyn.
+If your dog’s fever is 106° F or higher, immediately take your dog to our animal hospital for emergency care with our veterinarians in Brooklyn.

 If your dog has a fever of 103° F or more, you can help to cool their body temperature by applying cool water with a soaked towel or cloth to their ears and paws and running a fan near them.
 Stop applying the water when your dog’s temperature drops below 103° F. Continue monitoring your dog closely to ensure the fever doesn’t return.